All About Air Conditioners for Offices

 Please note that the internal cooling units must all be on the same mode, therefore, it is not possible to cool one room and heat another (please look at single-splits).

-When selecting these units for an open plan office it’s important to consider whether you are likely to partition the room in the future.
-If partitioning is likely or you are looking for individual cooling control then you should consider a Single-Split or a Multi-Split System.
+When selecting these units for an open-plan office, it's important to consider whether you are likely to partition the room in the future.
+If partitioning is likely or you are looking for individual cooling control, then you should consider a Single-Split or a Multi-Split System.

 Many office buildings in the UK and especially in London do not have planning permission to place condenser boxes on their exterior walls or roofs.
 In these cases, Water-Cooled Air Conditioners are the ideal solution as the entire system is located within the property.